less/less-docs/content/features/variables.md

 @var: @a;
 @a: 9%;
 ```
-this is valid Less too:
+this is valid LESS too:

 ```less
 .lazy-eval-scope {